Republic of Singapore Air Force: Air Power Generation Command (APGC)

 The four support squadrons still remain organic to each Base but are under direct command of APGC.
 These four squadrons are: Airfield Maintenance Squadron (AMS), Ground Logistics Squadron (GLS), Field Defence Squadron (FDS) and Flying Support Squadron (FSS).

+The Airbase Medical Operations Centre (AMOC) was formed from the Medical Flights of each GLS in November 2025.

 UAV Command (UC)

-The main structures under UC("Persistent And Precise") are Operations & System Development Group (OSDG), headed by the Deputy Commander of UC.
+The main structures under UC ("Persistent And Precise") are Operations & System Development Group (OSDG), headed by the Deputy Commander of UC.
 UC consists of the following groups: